Health Advice For Travellers - Health tips for travellers to the Australian Outback

 • You don't need any special travel immunizations to enter Australia, unless you've visited a yellow fever infected area in South America or Africa before you come to Australia.

 • I highly recommend to bring some medicine and some first aid kit supplies from home.
-The first aid kit checklist gives you an idea of useful things to take on your Outback trip, or any other travel.

 General health advice for travellers